hembro/user-service/README.md

 # 👤 User Service

-A microservice responsible for user management and authentication, powered by **Laravel Passport**.
+A microservice responsible for user management, authentication and authorization.
+Powered by **Laravel Passport** and **spatie/laravel-permissions**.

 ---